scipipe/scipipe/docs/basic_concepts.md

 One can create customized types of processes, but for most basic workflows, the [`scipipe.SciProcess`](https://godoc.org/github.com/scipipe/scipipe#SciProcess) will be used, which is specialized for executing commandline applications.
-New `SciProcess`-es are typically created using the `scipipe.NewFromShell(procName, shellPattern)` command.
+New `SciProcess`-es are typically created using the `scipipe.NewProc(procName, shellPattern)` command.

 * See [GoDoc for SciProcess](https://godoc.org/github.com/scipipe/scipipe#SciProcess)